gbdevw/gowse/README.md

 A callback based framework and engine to build websocket clients in Golang, inspired from javax.websocket.

+## Status

+- This is an alpha release: The websocket engine can be used in other projects, but the API and code stability are not yet guaranteed, nor is the complete absence of bugs.
+- A stable release will be released once the project has been successfully used in a first internal project.

+## Contribute

+- This project is actively maintained.
+- Please file an issue if you want to report bugs or make recommendations about the code or the way it is managed.

 ## Features

 - **Implementing a websocket client in Go with six callbacks**: OnOpen, OnMessage, OnClose, OnReadError, OnCloseError & OnRestartError.